EnvoyAI/examples/FAQ.md

 See test/echo's [Dockerfile](./test-echo/Dockerfile) for an example that actually mixes yaml and json for brevity and clarity.

 #### Can my Machine access the Internet?
-Yes and no. Yes for testing and demonstration purposes - we have a configuration flag that will allow your docker container to access the internet, perhaps to make an API call in your own cloud.
-However, will not be able to help you monetize your Machine or deploy in for clinical use; this may be possible in the future, but no promises.
+Yes and no. Yes for testing and demonstration purposes - we have a configuration flag that will allow your docker container to access the internet, for example to make an API call in your own cloud.
+However installing your algorithm in most hospitals may not be possible with internet enabled; This may significantly limit your ability to deploy in for clinical use.

 Use the __LABEL__ `com.envoyai.network` to enable network access.
 ```Dockerfile
 LABEL com.envoyai.network=true
 ```

 *Note: if you don't allow network access (the default), the docker container will not have a /etc/hosts file, and thus requests to localhost will not work*
 #### Why can't I see GSPS Annotations
 Our testing viewer does not currently support GSPS.
 We hope to provide this feature soon.
 In the meantime you can use the free desktop viewer, [Weasis](https://sourceforge.net/projects/dcm4che/files/Weasis/).
 After importing your study,